Building-Energy-Modeling/Building-Benchmark/README.md

 |    |    | 2         | -                  | 2           |

 ## 🔍Verification Methods
+To comprehensively evaluate the effectiveness of the proposed methods, we conduct a standardized verification procedure across multiple building modeling datasets.
+The evaluation compares all candidate methods under consistent experimental settings and assesses their performance in terms of modeling accuracy, robustness, computational efficiency, and generalizability.
+Quantitative results are reported using predefined evaluation metrics, while qualitative examples are provided to illustrate the practical modeling performance of each method.

 ## 📊 Results
 We compared all the above-mentioned methods in multiple datasets,